 If you hold multiple policies on you as a college student like home insurance, life insurance, and health insurance, then your premiums on car insurance could be competitive.

-Often insurers provide discounts when they tie-up with organisations and provide insurance to a group of individuals within the organisation.
+Often insurers provide discounts when they tie-up with organizations and provide insurance to a group of individuals within the organization.
 An insurer may tie-up with your college/university to provide car insurance at competitive rates.
 For this, you may have to reach out to the college administration to find out if there is such a tie-up.